 🎬 We publish the following about film, TV, pop culture, and moving image media—click for some examples we love:

-- Personal essays and non-academic essays
+- Personal essays, non-academic essays

 - Conversations, roundtable discussions, interviews